-PRIMER: Xavier University, one of 28 Jesuit Catholic universities in the United States, is part of an educational tradition dating back to 1534 and known for academic excellence and innovation.
-Magis (pronounced "màh-gis") is a Latin for "more" (as in quality) or "better."
-It is a terrific acronym for the distinctive characteristics of Jesuit education animated at Xavier:
+Primer: Xavier University, one of 28 Jesuit Catholic universities in the United States, is part of an educational tradition dating back to 1534 and known for academic excellence and innovation.
+Magis (pronounced "màh-gis") is Latin for "more" (as in quality) or "better".
+It is a terrific acronym for the distinctive characteristics of Jesuit education animated at Xavier

-Service high impact learning is achieved through service and community engagement; as a Jesuit leader has said,"When the heart is touched by direct experience, the mind may be challenged to change."
+High impact learning is achieved through service and community engagement; as a Jesuit Leader has said,"When the heart is touched by direct experience, the mind may be challenged to change."

 Want to know more?

 Teaching to the Mission: Examples by Academic Discipline